Daniel E. Cates, Superintendent of Schools

 Email: Mark Kovack

-Lauren C. Hummel Chief Operations Officer Chief Operating Officer Lauren Hummel coordinates the District’s purchasing, transportation, food service, custodial/maintenance, and accounting departments, as well as oversees financial planning and insurance programs.
+Chief Operating Officer Lauren Hummel coordinates the District’s purchasing, transportation, food service, custodial/maintenance, and accounting departments, as well as oversees financial planning and insurance programs.
 She also monitors state legislation and serves as the District’s FOIA officer.
 Mrs. Hummel graduated with a bachelor’s degree in dietetics from Illinois State University in 2003, and her master’s degree in dietetics from Illinois State University in 2005.
 Mrs. Hummel also received her chief school business official endorsement from Northern Illinois University in 2013.
-Prior to her arrival to District 211, Mrs. Hummel began her career as a clinical dietitian in Peoria, IL.
-She then began her career in District 211 as the Assistant Food Service Director in 2006.
-In 2008, she was promoted to Director of Food Service.
-Mrs. Hummel was promoted to Chief Operating Officer in 2014.
+Prior to her arrival to District 211, Mrs. Hummel began her career as a clinical dietitian in Peoria, Ill.
+She began her career in District 211 as the Assistant Food Service Director in 2006.
+In 2008, she was promoted to director of food services.
+Mrs. Hummel was promoted to chief operating officer in 2014.

 Email: Lauren Hummel